menu

 Setting & Lifestyle

-Being a small borough, New Milford does not have a public transit system used by locals to get to and from work.
+New Milford is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The rate of college-level education in New Milford is quite a bit lower than the national average among all cities of 21.84%: just 12.96% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in New Milford with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.96% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in New Milford in 2022 was $29,034, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $116,136 for a family of four.
 However, New Milford contains both very wealthy and poor people as well.